vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/01_Early_Studies_19862000/09_Some_Methodological_Considerations_with_Respect.md

 9 / Some Methodological Considerations 181

-Garud

-. apurāṇa.
+Garuḍapurāṇa.
 22 The texts, or so-called ‘final redactions’, which we are in the habit of referring to as the ‘so-and-so-purāṇa’ more often than not have

 come into existence only after they rolled off the Veṅkateśvara, Vaṅgavāsī, or

 other 19th and early 20th century presses of India.
 Even if mss of ‘complete’

 Purāṇas exist, these are often to be considered as conflated products.
 How should we proceed when we want to produce a critical edition of such elusive material?
-This question was posed by Bonazzoli in an article in 1983 and a brave solution was proposed in a sample-edition of the Garud
+This question was posed by Bonazzoli in an article in 1983 and a brave solution was proposed in a sample-edition of the Garuḍapurāṇa, handed

-. apurāṇa, handed

 out and discussed at the Sixth World Sanskrit Conference in Philadelphia October 1984.
 23

 Alas, apart from problems of lay-out, which are considerable, I think the proposed procedure is unsatisfactory, since no text edited in this new way can lay any claim to authenticity.
 In fact it is a new creation which could be best designated as a vulgate, and of vulgate editions we have already enough.
 It is a ‘ collectio lectionum’ \( op. ciṭ  2\), which, in itself, is of course a useful thing, but it is of doubtful value for historical research.
 It takes as the standard text the readings ‘that have been accepted by the majority of the mss and editions \( op. ciṭ  4\) and presents the variant-readings in sub-lines, on the parallel page, and in a critical apparatus.
 The decision to abandon the concept of the ‘original’ text is to be welcomed, yet the replacement of a pedigree as the guiding principle by only a single rule, viz. that of the lectio plurium codicum potior, might lead to a phenomenon that the connoisseurs of football may know: the world-team composed of the best players of the globe looks respectable and trustworthy, yet it fails to do the trick, due to the incompatibility of its members.
 Besides, how can we determine what should still be included?
-Is there a minimum of mss required for a text-portion to be accepted or will every ms that in its colophon claims to belong to the Garud

-. purāṇa be taken into account?
+Is there a minimum of mss required for a text-portion to be accepted or will every ms that in its colophon claims to belong to the Garuḍpurāṇa be taken into account?

 It is my conviction that as long as critical editions of puranic literature aim at presenting such artificial compilations as ‘complete Purāṇas’ the results will

 remain arbitrary.
-For reasons just mentioned, in the majority of cases reconstruction of an archetypal version is out of the question, 24 compilatory editions as now proposed by Bonazzoli seem inadequate to the demands of historical \(e.g. Ambikākhaṇd
+For reasons just mentioned, in the majority of cases reconstruction of an archetypal version is out of the question, 24 compilatory editions as now proposed by Bonazzoli seem inadequate to the demands of historical \(e.g. Ambikākhaṇḍa, Utkalakhaṇḍa, Kāśīkhaṇḍa, Kedārakhaṇḍa\), whereas evidently no

-. a, Utkalakhaṇd

-. a, Kāśīkhaṇd

-. a, Kedārakhaṇd

-. a\), whereas evidently no

 attempt was made to compile or transcribe a ‘complete’ Skandapurāṇa comprising all

-\(i.e. more than one\) parts \( khaṇd

-. as/ saṁhitās\) \(cf. Aufrecht, Catalogus Catalogorum
+\(i.e. more than one\) parts \( khaṇḍas/ saṁhitās\) \(cf. Aufrecht, Catalogus Catalogorum

 ṣv.\).